 Custom retention policy functionality availability depends on your plan.

-This article does not apply to POP/IMAP mailboxes.
+This article does not apply to POP/IMAP and OWA-only mailboxes.

 A custom retention policy allows you to control mailbox size and prevent mailboxes from growing too large.

 By default, all mailboxes have an indefinite retention policy, which means that data is never deleted from mailboxes unless users delete it manually, using a mail client or Outlook Web Access.
 When you set a custom retention policy for a mailbox, you force data to be automatically deleted from a user mailbox after a certain period of time.
 All mail items that are older than the retention policy setting are hard deleted (deleted permanently, bypassing the Deleted Items folder).